Office 2010 Toolkit + EZ-Activator Download

 Office 2010 Toolkit Free Download Full Review

 First of all, we have that the performance has improved a lot compared to Office 2007.
 As with Windows 7, Office 2010 requires the same resources that Office 2007 needed to work, but at the same resources, it works better than its predecessor.
-And the fact that there are now Office 2010 Toolkit 64-bit versions also helps a lot.
+And the fact that Office 2010 Toolkit 64-bit versions now helps a lot.

 Office 2010 Screenshot Tool

 Another new feature is a utility included in Word to take screenshots.
-It works in a very similar way to the “Snipping” tool already included in Windows: when you start using it, Word is minimized and lets us select the area of the desktop to capture.
-But it comes with a new advantage, when taking a screenshot it is saved in a gallery, regardless of whether we use it or not, and it remains there even if we close Word and do not keep the changes.
+It works very similarly to the “Snipping” tool already included in Windows: when you start using it, Word is minimized and lets us select the area of the desktop to capture.
+But it comes with a new advantage when taking a screenshot.
+It is saved in a gallery, regardless of whether we use it, and it remains there even if we close Word and do not keep the changes.

 Image Editing In Word

-But most of all, I think Office 2010 wins a lot of points with the new “Office Button” behavior.
-As we had already told you in another post.
+But most of all, I think Office 2010 wins many points with the new “Office Button” behaviour, as we had already told you in another post.
 Now that button does not display a pop-up menu with options.
 But this function instead shows us an options box that occupies the entire window.
-And that allows us to quickly perform actions such as selecting a template for a new document, modifying metadata, or print a file.
+And that allows us to quickly perform actions such as selecting a template for a new document, modifying metadata, or printing a file.

 Office Button In Outlook

 This new Office Button options box is most useful in Outlook.
-It allows us to perform with a few clicks tasks that in Office 2007/2003 required navigating through an enormity of menus and dialog boxes, adding a new email account, or set up automatic replies.
-Thanks to the Ribbon implementation, the Outlook interface becomes much more comfortable with customizing according to our needs.
+It allows us to perform with a few clicks tasks that in Office 2007/2003 required navigating through an enormity of menus and dialogue boxes, adding a new email account, or setting up automatic replies.
+Thanks to the Ribbon implementation, the Outlook interface has become more comfortable customizing according to our needs.